BIOTIA-ID FAQs

 What kind of sequencing technology Biotia uses?

-Biotia takes a genomics-based diagnostic approach, utilizing next-generation sequencing (NGS) techniques that can rapidly identify microbes and resistance with high accuracy and sensitivity.
+Biotia takes a genomics-based diagnostic approach, utilizing next-generation sequencing (shotgun metagenomic) techniques that can rapidly identify microbes and resistance with high accuracy and sensitivity.

 Clinical